 Participants who are age 50 or older by the end of each calendar year become eligible for additional contributions, called Catch-up Contributions.
-Catch-up Contributions are subject to a separate limit (\$6,500 for 2021).
+Catch-up Contributions are subject to a separate limit (\$7,500 for 2024).

-If you are eligible to make Catch-up Contributions for 2021, you may contribute as much as \$26,000 to the Plan (\$19,500 in regular contributions plus \$6,500 in Catch-up Contributions).
+If you are eligible to make Catch-up Contributions for 2024, you may contribute as much as \$30,500 to the Plan (\$23,000 in regular contributions plus \$7,500 in Catch-up Contributions).
 The Catch-up Contribution limit will apply to your Before-Tax and/or Roth After-Tax Contribution election automatically.
 Accordingly, there is no need for you to have a separate Catch-up Contribution election.
-You may elect to increase your current contribution rate to ensure you maximize your contribution for the year.
-The maximum Catch-up Contribution rate for eligible employees is 99%.
+You may elect to increase your current contributions rate to ensure you maximize your contribution for the year.
+If you are eligible to make Catch-up Contributions, your maximum deferral rate under the Plan increases to 99% (subject to annual statutory limits described above).

-You can call the Plan or visit the Plan's website accessible through My Total Compensation and Benefits at www.totalcomponline.com to enroll to increase your contribution rate and maximize your Catch-Up Contributions.
-If you make Catch-up Contributions to another employer's 401(k) plan and to the Plan in the same calendar year, you are responsible for ensuring that the total amount of Catch-up Contributions does not exceed the maximum Catch-up Contribution allowed by the Code for that year.
+You can visit the Plan's website accessible through My Total Compensation and Benefits at www.totalcomponline.com or call the Plan as instructed under "How to Contact the Plan" on page 1 to enroll to increase your contribution rate and maximize your Catch-Up Contributions.

+If you have made Catch-up Contributions to another employer's 401(k) or 403(b) plan during the current calendar year, including another plan maintained within the Company's controlled group, it is your responsibility to ensure that you do not exceed the IRS's annual contribution limit on Catch-up Contributions once you start to make Catch-up Contribution to the Plan.
 If you have contributed to another employer's plan, you should complete a Citi Retirement Savings Plan 402(g) Refund Request Form to notify the Plan how much you have contributed to a prior employer's plan during the current calendar year.